The Latest: House approves Trump’s $9 billion cut to public broadcasting and foreign aid

-The House gave final approval to President Donald Trump' s request to claw back about $9 billion for public broadcasting and foreign aid early Friday as Republicans intensified their efforts to target institutions and programs they view as bloated or out of step with their agenda.
+The House gave final approval to President Donald Trump' s request to claw back about $9 billion for public broadcasting and foreign aid early Friday as Republicans intensified their targeting of institutions and programs they view as bloated or out of step with their agenda.

+The White House suggested it will make more such demands to claw back congressionally appropriated funding.
+Some Republicans were uncomfortable with the encroachment on their constitutional spending authority, but approved the cuts anyway rather than cross Trump's team.

+Trump meanwhile is threatening to sue the Wall Street Journal for reporting on his alleged involvement with a sexually suggestive birthday gift to Jeffrey Epstein, and fans of Steven Colbert are dismayed that CBS is cancelling ‘The Late Show.’
+Colbert announced the cancellation only days after he described the CBS parent company’s $16 million settlement offer to Trump as a “big fat bribe.”

 Here's the latest: